What’s special about Windermere Bay?

 You might think that the saltmarsh here looks healthy, and it is!

-What will the restoration work look like?
+What were the restoration steps?

-To remove the relatively large volume of soil from the historic marsh area, we will need the help of large excavation machinery.
+To remove the relatively large volume of soil from the historic marsh area, we needed the help of large excavation machinery.
+The ground level was reduced to its natural elevation so that tidal flows from the estuary and flooding from Faulkners Rivulet can easily pass over the soil.

 Initially, it may look bare and exposed, but it won’t stay that way.
 Within six months of removing the soil, we will start to see re-growth of saltmarsh plants, which will return to a healthy cover within a few years.